bensu/basic-om-tut/Intermediate-Tutorial.md

     lein figwheel

-When it is done compiling, check if the REPL is connected by typing:
+When it is done compiling, check if the Browser REPL is connected by typing:

 ```
 ClojureScript:cljs.user> (js/alert "Am I connected?")